oleg-nenashev/codeship-jfr-java-maven-demo/README.md

 This demo shows how to build a simple Java project on CodeShip, with help of Jenkinsfile Runner and a standard [Apache Maven Image pack](https://github.com/oleg-nenashev/jenkinsfile-runner-image-packs/tree/main/maven) offered by the Jenkins project.

-In this demo, we have a Pipeline trah...
+In this demo, we have a Pipeline trat...

 * Executes Maven Build
 * Records Unit test results